AI Search Ranking Case Study: How We Went From Zero to 47 Citations in 90 Days

 That’s the compound effect.
 Early citations create authority.
 Authority creates faster future citations.
 The gap between effort and result shrinks.

-How the compounding threshold works in AI search: AI platforms use citation history as a ranking signal.
+How the compounding threshold works in ai search: AI platforms use citation history as a ranking signal.
 Once a source crosses approximately 30 citations within the platform’s active training window, the platform begins treating that source as category-authoritative.
 The active training window is typically 90-120 days for ChatGPT, Perplexity, and Gemini.

 This threshold triggers exponential citation growth.
 Before Week 9, Vertice’s average time-to-citation was 11 days per new article.
 After crossing 32 total citations, time-to-citation dropped to 3.4 days.
 A 3.2x acceleration with no change in content quality or velocity.